kittrgg/kittr/README.md

 ## Developer Notes

 - You may set environment variables in a `.env` file at the top of the file.
 The example file already includes the proper firebase-emulators ports.
-You will need variables for everything but the Stripe stuff for now.
+You will need variables for everything but the Stripe stuff for now (until we need to do more Stripe developmenting).
-- To seed the firebase-emulators, you will need to shell into the `web` docker container and use `npm run emulators:seed`.

 ## Dev Environment Needed Improvements: